 The traveler uses GPS and mapping capabilities of mobile devices to input a desired destination and time of departure along with their current location.
 This information will be sent to a central system that dynamically schedules and dispatches or modifies the route of an in-service vehicle by matching compatible trips together.
 Travelers at rail, subway, or bus transfer stations and depots may present a large volume of requests in a short period of time to a limited number of APs.
 Travelers may also alter plans or plan a return trip while en-route.

-[ref TBD]
+[ref 11-11-0281-00-00ai-proposed-dynamic-mobility-use-cases-for-tgai.docx]